Trump and Clinton voters remain divided over a changing America

 The NBC/WSJ poll also shows nearly two-thirds of Americans (64 percent) saying that immigration strengthens the United States, while 28 percent say it weakens the country.

-But once again, there’s an important political divide: 81 percent of Democrats say immigration strengthens the United States, versus just 44 percent of Republicans and 38 percent of Trump voters who agree.
+But once again, there’s an important political divide: Eighty-one percent of Democrats say immigration strengthens the United States, versus just 44 percent of Republicans and 38 percent of Trump voters who agree.

 In addition, for the first time in the poll’s history, a plurality of Americans — 49 percent — believe that globalization has been good for the country, because it has opened up new markets for American products and resulted in more jobs.